openUC2/UC2-GIT/APPLICATIONS/APP_SIMPLE-Smartphone_Microscope/electronic/Readme.md

 ### <img src="../IMAGES/P.png" width="40"> 3D-printing
 To acquire the STL-files use the [UC2-Configurator](https://uc2configurator.netlify.app/).
 The files themselves are in the [RAW](../../RAW/STL) folder.
 The module can be built using injection-moulded (IM) or 3D-printed (3DP) cubes.
+Choose the APP_Smartphone microscope for this one.

 In the end it should look like this (UC2_v2 cubes displayed):